 Jewish tradition teaches us to care for our planet in order to preserve that which God has created.
-Psalm 24 notes, "The earth is the Lord's and the fullness thereof," a dramatic assertion of God's ownership of the land.
+Psalm 24 notes, "The earth is the Eternal's and the fullness thereof," a dramatic assertion of God's ownership of the land.
 It follows, then, that any act that damages our earth is an offense against the property of God.
 The Jewish concept of bal tashchit, "do not destroy," forbids needless destruction.

 Judaism emphasizes our need to preserve our natural resources and generate new ones for future generations.
 The Talmud tells the story of the sage Choni, who was walking along a road when he saw a man planting a carob tree.
 Choni asked, "How long will it take for this tree to bear fruit?"
 "Seventy years," the man replied.
 Choni then asked, "Are you so healthy that you expect to live that length of time and eat its fruit?"
 The man answered, "I found a fruitful world because my ancestors planted it for me.
 Likewise, I am planting for my children."
 In fact, tradition values this concept so much that the rabbis teach that if a man is planting a tree and the messiah appears, he should finish planting the tree before going to greet him (Avot d'Rebbe Natan 31b).

 We are encouraged l'vadah ul'shamrah, "to till and to tend," to become the Earth's stewards.
 In Isaiah 41:17-18, God promises, "I, the God of Israel, will not forsake them.
 I will open rivers in high places and fountains in the midst of valleys; I will make the wilderness a pool of water and the dry land springs of water."
 In other words, we were given our planet as a loan from God, and we should work to preserve it.